 It worked, except for the fact that I forgot to stir the milk/raspberry syrup combination as I poured in the seltzer, so the mottled look you see in some of the photos is because of that.
 The key to a perfect egg cream is rapid stirring as you pour the seltzer.
 I’d planned this one for a while and I forgot the most important part – go figure!

-Finally, before I get to Part 8, the first time I ever had an egg cream was not when we lived in the city..it was when we first moved to the town I grew up in NJ.
-One of my first new friends was a brilliant girl, a brilliant girl who looked 9 years old, but had the maturity and intelligence of someone much older.
-I loved going to her house after school because there was always something new and exciting to experience – her mind was a kaleidoscope of creativity and adventure.
+The first time I ever had an egg cream was not when we lived in the city..it was when we first moved to the town I grew up in NJ.
+One of my first new friends was a brilliant girl, a brilliant girl who looked 9-years old, but had the maturity and intelligence of someone much older.
+I loved going to her house after school because there was always something new and exciting to experience – her mind was an ocean of creativity and adventure.

 By the way, our egg cream venture became a regular trek when I went to her house after school, and we never got caught.

 So, whether you grew up with egg creams or not, I highly recommend you give it a shot with the raspberry syrup..or, how about a mix of raspberry and chocolate syrup?
 I’m going to have to try that one myself!

 Now to the Winner of the $50 Visa card and Peanut Butter!
 Random.Org chose…

 Susan Smith, who loves Peanut Butter on an English Muffin for Breakfast.
 Congrats, Susan, you will be receiving an email ASAP.
 If I don’t hear back from Susan within 48 hours, another winner will be chosen, so stay tuned!